 - Registered Nurse

-Ans.
-With the rise of globalisation, Canada has risen up to the challenge and is offering relevant courses, it is home to top notch universities.
+With the rise of globalisation, Canada has risen up to the challenge and is offering relevant courses, it is home to top-notch universities.
 The fact that English is one of the national languages of Canada, makes survival and communication in Canada a lot easier.
 The universities to study in Canada are quite focused on research and have acquired praise from around the world for the same.
-With a culturally diverse and a safe environment for all, study in Canada is definitely a worthy decision in your academic and professional journey.
+With a culturally diverse and a safe environment for all, choosing to study in Canada is definitely a worthy decision in your academic and professional journey.